City: Lawsuit over Confederate-themed flag is ‘frivolous’

 JACKSON, Miss.
 (AP) — A Mississippi city is asking a federal judge to dismiss a lawsuit that seeks to block it from flying the state flag that features the Confederate battle emblem.

-Ocean Springs says in court papers filed Monday that the lawsuit is “completely frivolous.”
-The city also says flag opponents who brought the suit last month lack the legal standing to claim that the flag violates the federal Fair Housing Act.
+Ocean Springs says in court papers filed Monday that flag opponents who brought the suit last month lack the legal standing to claim that the flag violates the federal Fair Housing Act.

+“These causes of action are completely frivolous and not brought in good faith, but only to harass, intimidate, and waste precious resources of the City,” attorney Kevin M. Melchi wrote on behalf of the Ocean Springs government.

-Plaintiffs say the Confederate emblem is “racially demeaning and hostile,” and flying the flag sends the message that black people are not welcome.
+Plaintiffs say the Confederate emblem is “racially demeaning and hostile” and that flying the flag sends the message that black people are not welcome.

 Most Read Nation & World Stories